spartan-holochain-counsel/node-holochain-backdrop/docs/API.md

     - defaults to an available port
   - `actors` - an array of names for agent clients
     - defaults to `[ "alice" ]`
+  - `network_seed` - a custom network seed when installing the app
+    - defaults to a random hex
+    - specify `null` to clear default

 Returns a Promise that resolves with configuration details when setup is completed.